brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

       :language: php
       :caption: EXT:my_extension/Classes/ViewHelpers/Schema/Type/VirtualLocationViewHelper.php

+   .. versionchanged:: 3.0
+      The name of the type must be defined with the :php:`$type` property.

    To use the `schema` namespace in Fluid templates also with your custom view helpers add the following snippet to the :file:`ext_localconf.php` file of your extension: